 Observable artifacts are the easiest part of an organization’s culture to identify because they are the visible components of a company13.
 They include:

 Observable artifacts should support a company’s espoused values, and not counteract them.
-For example, if a company is committed to reducing their ecological footprint, there should be observable artifacts such as a rideshare program, energy efficient appliances, biodegradable cleaning products, or recycled furnishings.
+For example, if a company is committed to reducing its ecological footprint, there should be observable artifacts such as a rideshare program, energy-efficient appliances, biodegradable cleaning products, or recycled furnishings.
 In other words, there should be some evidence of an effort working towards the company’s espoused values.

 Once you’ve defined your organization’s culture, you have the power to change it for the better.
 You can empower employees by ensuring the culture is consistent, cohesive, and transparent.
 You can also empower employees by giving them tools to succeed and adapt to work environments, no matter the context.

 The best part?
-The 30-Day Learning Journey is fully scalable and ideal for large audiences.
+GlobeSmart is fully scalable and ideal for large audiences.
 No matter the size of your company, this learning tool will help your staff feel confident and comfortable working with different staff members in different environments.